 Gardening in Charente-Maritime

-A British expat tells us about her garden in Charente-Maritime in France and shares some tips for other gardeners in France
+British expats tell us about transforming their garden in Charente-Maritime and share some tips for other gardeners in the area

 What was the garden like when you first arrived?

 To our English eyes, it was quite boring.
 The house had been a maison secondaire, so gardening was kept to a minimum.
 There were a couple of mature ash trees which we contemplated cutting down (thank goodness we didn’t) and a small mulberry, grown for shade, in the front garden.
 The hedging was leylandii, which we really hate.